asolisgithub/api-framework-ts-mocha/README.md

 1,0.9931317401108518
 ```

-We can now run the test file normally and use the threshold value as a minimum passing score.
+We can now run the test file normally and __use the threshold value as a minimum passing score for our tests__.
 The reference file will be updated with relevant data obtained after running the baseline iterations.

 ```csv
 user,assistant,mean,stdDev,threshold,iterations
 "Good morning, how are you?","Hello!
 Good morning.
 I’m the virtual assistant for the online store, here to help you with product availability, payment options, and in-store pickup locations.
 How can I assist you today?",0.9839170547781255,0.004138037038311033,0.976250791596312,2
 Do you have the Samsung S24?,"Yes!
 We have the Samsung Galaxy S24 available.
 Currently, we have 30 units in stock.
 The price is $899.99 and it features a 6.2-inch Dynamic AMOLED 2X display, 8GB of RAM, and 128GB of storage.
 Would you like to know more details about the device or information about payment options?",0.9857050704142143,0.009830292495169028,0.9619837513518913,2
 ```
-Overall, a feature like gives us a way of quickly checking how far off the output of our LLM based app is from a certain reference.
+Overall, a feature like gives us a numerical way of quickly checking how far off the output of our LLM based app is from a certain reference.

 ### Fact checking (Catching hallucinations)